 Men are disconnected from their health according to the director of a health program funded by the Queensland Government.

-Lyn Hamill, director of the "My life for health program" told the Courier Mail, “there is a total disconnect about what men think is healthy compared to how they live their lives."
+Lyn Hamill, director of the "My health for life program" told the Courier Mail, “there is a total disconnect about what men think is healthy compared to how they live their lives."

 Ms Hamill was responding to a study of 1,200 men across Queensland that found that half of men (54%) are unhappy with their body shape and weight and one in four men frequently felt anxious or depressed.